-D: “Pain-free which is a wonderful thing for me.
-Like any fake hip, it’s not going to be as strong as your real hip.”
+D: “Pain-free, which is a wonderful thing for me.
+Like any fake hip, it won’t be as strong as your real hip.”

-This is where I would have loved to hear more about Danaher’s case and I wished he’d have reiterated this kind of disability.
-Many of us are so quick to consult a surgeon for pain and then have to weigh treatment options, some surgeons of which are quick to recommend surgery even when for the most part we are ambulatory and can train and live without too much trouble.
+This is where I would have loved to hear more about Danaher’s case, and I wished he’d reiterated this kind of disability.
+Many of us are so quick to consult a surgeon for pain and then have to weigh treatment options; some surgeons of which are quick to recommend surgery even when, for the most part, we are ambulatory and can train and live without too much trouble.
 Danaher here describes some pretty crippling disability before he made the call to have his hip replaced.
 This is the best possible situation.
 It sounds backward, but as for long-term results, you want to hold off on these surgeries as late as possible.
-Once you go in, there’s no getting things back to “standard issue” and new pain and restrictions really start adding up.
+Once you go in, there’s no getting things back to “standard issue,” and new pain and restrictions start adding up.

-The other issue that should be clarified is Rogan’s clear misunderstanding of how hip, or any joint, replacements go.
-“Shearing off the hip” and “screwing a bolt down there”.
+The other issue that should be clarified is Rogan’s apparent misunderstanding of how hip or joint replacements go.
+“Shearing off the hip” and “screwing a bolt down there.”
 Surgeons work hard to preserve as much native bone as possible.
 The impression that the hip is “ripped apart” or roughly treated is not an accurate visual.
 Also, the “rod” that he is referring to is placed into the femur in such a way as to provide a solid fixation and is by itself not a sensitive part of the femur.
 It can be cemented (or glued) or partially screwed into place.
 The majority of the trauma in this surgery is to surrounding soft tissues and will also subside given time and good mobility work and rehab.

 Yes.
 Orthopedic surgery is far from gentle.
 But, to use the language that Joe used to describe how surgery is performed does nothing but add fear and anxiety for someone who might be in that decision-making process.
-This will absolutely increase your pain and for no real reason.
-It’s called nocebo: the phenomenon of increasing someone’s pain or fear without actually doing anything to them!
+This will increase your pain and for no real reason.
+It’s called nocebo, the phenomenon of increasing someone’s pain or fear without actually doing anything!

-Look, if you really need a hip replacement, know for sure that techniques for doing so are always improving and each new change is about reducing pain and improving mobility when the patient is back on their feet; in most cases, the very next day.
-I was glad, but not surprised, that Danaher reports being pain-free after his procedure.
+Look, if you need a hip replacement, know that techniques for doing so are constantly improving, and each new change is about reducing pain and improving mobility when the patient is back on their feet, in most cases, the very next day.
+I was glad, but not surprised, that Danaher reported being pain-free after his procedure.